 Real Food Forever

-I mention prices of food throughout my posts because I’m keeping track of whether there really is a cost difference between real food and fake food over time, based just on how much money is spent out of a family budget on the groceries line item.
-I’m specifying by groceries, because the cost of factory food in other line items, like medical expenditures would tip the scales in a huge way.
-(Tip the scales in a huge weigh too.)
+I like to keep track of whether there is a cost difference between real food and fake food over time, based on how much money is spent out of our family budget on groceries.
+I’m specifying only groceries, because the cost of factory food on medical expenses would considerably tip the scales.
+(Tip the scales in a huge “weigh” too.)

 Latest Recipes